-Note: Pre-op ECMO is to be captured as a status of 'Salvage' in sequence 1975 and as 'Resuscitation - Yes' in sequence 935.
+Update Dec 2022 - "ECMO when" was added to the Risk Model in V 2.91.
+The additional risks of a patient on ECMO who is having a cardiac procedure are captured by coding status of 'Salvage' in sequence 1975 and as 'Resuscitation - Yes' in sequence 935.
+ECMO does not affect case isolation.
 ECMO is a supportive modality and not a procedural type.
 The risk of the patient on ECMO is accounted for when 'Status = salvage' and should be left in the intended procedural category.